-There are a few people who devote themselves to taking data while there are others that simply get a kick out of causing individuals tremendous issues, in some cases for no clear reason!
+There are a few people who devote themselves to taking data, while there are others that simply get a kick out of causing individuals tremendous issues, in some cases for no clear reason!

-Regardless of whether you run an organization with many workstations or simply have a home PC or even just a cell phone.
 You should know about the dangers that can touch base on your PC without consent.
 Here are eight threats to look out for when trying to keep safe online:

 Number 1: Malware

 These are bits of code that are acquainted with your PC without your knowledge.
 Aimed at squeezing your information or destroying records, more often than not downloaded by a user via an email or redirected download link.